 Final Thoughts About Becoming a Digital Nomad

 Traveling the world is not only reserved for those with huge savings or highly specialized skills.
-If the desire is there, you can make it happen.
+If the desire is there, you too can become a digital nomad.

 Being a digital nomad can sound like a dream, with constant pictures of beautiful locations, fun-filled activities, and endless adventures.

-I have experienced some of the most epic moments since becoming nomad including:
+I have experienced some of the most epic moments since becoming nomadic including: